Apply for a Grant

 Community Forever

-The Community Forever Fund grant category supports organizations wanting to make capital improvements to their infrastructure or programs that enrich educational opportunities, leadership, promotion of Christian virtue, and academic enhancement.
-Past awards include playground equipment, security fencing, electrical upgrades and fixes, and new equipment to fulfill the mission.
+The Community Forever Fund grant category supports organizations that want to make capital improvements to their infrastructure or programs that enrich educational opportunities, promote leadership, foster Christian virtue, and enhance academic outcomes.
+Past awards have included playground equipment, security fencing, electrical upgrades and repairs, and new equipment to support the mission.

 MUSIC GRANT OPPORTUNITY: Granting opportunities are also available through the Community Forever Fund for organizations looking to improve their music ministry.
 The Music subcategory is specific to music-related improvements or programs only.